ably/ably-go/UPDATING.md

 ### Subscription now uses Message Handlers

-Previously you _were_ receiving all messages from a Go Channel using:
+Before version 1.2.0, you subscribed to receive all messages from a Go channel like this:

 ```go
 sub, _ := channel.Subscribe()